 Failover is a temporary intermediate step that needs to be finalized.
 The finalizing options for a group failover are similar to a regular failover: undoing failover, permanent failover or failback.

-If you decide to commit failover or failback, you need to process every VM individually.
-Although you can undo failover for the whole group using the undo failover plan option.
+When you failback or perform permanent failover, you need to process every VM individually.
+However, when you undo failover, you can process the whole group.
+For this, use the undo failover plan option.

 Undoing the failover switches the replica back to the primary VM discarding all changes that were made to the replica while it was running.
 When you undo group failover, Veeam Backup & Replication uses the list of VMs that were failed over during the last failover plan session and switches them back to the primary VMs.
 If some of the VMs were already failed back, for example manually by the user, they are skipped from processing.